Washington, D.C., Maryland & Virginia Immigration Lawyers

 The U.S. Immigration System is continuously changing, making the process ever more complex and confusing.
 Our attorneys at Portner & Shure have more than 20 years of experience, and many of us have personally gone through the U.S. immigration process or witnessed someone else go through it.
 We understand how difficult it can be to follow the steps precisely, which is why you need a skilled attorney to reach Legal Permanent Resident (LPR) or U.S. Citizen status.

-If you or a loved one needs help immigrating to the United States or you have questions about your options, please contact us in Maryland or Virginia today at (301) 854-9100 for a FREE case evaluation.
+If you or a loved one needs help immigrating to the United States or you have questions about your options, please contact us in Maryland, Virginia, or Washington, D.C. today at (855) 954-4141 for a free case evaluation.
 Portner & Shure offers legal services to clients in the Washington D.C., Maryland, and Virginia areas.

 Our excellent staff speaks more than five languages including Spanish, Vietnamese, Mandarin Chinese, and Cantonese Chinese, and Korean.
 We take the time to listen and understand your circumstances, so we can devise a thorough plan to accomplish your immigration goals as quickly and simply as possible.